Nicblast/bestseller-prediction-analysis/README.md

 ## Executive Summary

 This project analyzes data from the Top 100 Amazon Bestseller lists using Excel, Python, and Power BI to identify key patterns in book performance over recent years.
-The objective is to support data-driven decision-making for book retailers by informing stocking strategies for 2026–2027.The analysis addresses the following questions:
+The objective is to support data driven decision-making for book retailers by informing stocking strategies for 2026–2027.
+The analysis addresses the following questions:

 1. Which titles and authors should receive the majority of shelf space and inventory allocation?
 2. Which books demonstrate consistent demand and represent low-risk investments?